adamj537/ModbusGUI/README.md

 If something goes wrong (e.g. a timeout, corrupted message, etc.) a message will appear.

+## Licensing
+There are two licenses involved here.
+The original [free-dotnet-modbus project](https://code.google.com/archive/p/free-dotnet-modbus/downloads) appears to have used the GNU Lesser GPL license, so I've retained that for the library itself.
+The GUI project, which I wrote, I'm releasing with the MIT license.

+So basically if you change anything in the Modbus folder, you need to open source your changes.
+If you change anything else, you can keep your changes as closed source if you choose.

 ## Contributing
 If you've got something valuable, feel free to submit a pull request.